 Manager (Gérant in French) – Just like the manager or managers of a general partnership, that of a sole proprietor business carries out all managerial duties in the company’s interest.
 As the owner of the business, you automatically have the title of a manager because decisions are taken by you.

-That doesn’t mean you cannot appoint a manager to run activities in the sole proprietor business.
-However, since the business license carries your name as the owner, legally, you become the sole manager of the business.
+That does not mean you can’t appoint a manager to run activities in the sole proprietor business.
+Still, since the business license carries your name as the owner, legally, you become the sole manager of the business.

 Sole proprietors legally carry out all decisions on the day-to-day administration and management of the business.